Leaves

 Import :

 The Import option allows the Super Admin to upload leave transactions in bulk.
 Click Import, select the required file using the Choose File option, and then proceed to import the data.
 The system will process the uploaded leave transactions accordingly.
+Download Sample File – Downloads a predefined template to enter leave transaction details in the correct format.

 Filter :